A polynomial time approximation scheme for computing the supremum of Gaussian processes: Proof of Lemma 4.2

-Our starting point is the following definition that helps us {\it compare} multivariate distributions when we are only interested in volumes of convex sets.
-We shall follow the notation of \cite{Ball}. \begin{definition} Given two symmetric pdf's, $f,g$ on $\R^k$, we say that $f$ is less peaked than $g$ ($f \preceq g$) if for every symmetric convex set $K \subseteq \R^k$, $f(K) \leq g(K)$. \end{definition} We also need the following elementary facts.
-The first follows from the unimodality of the Gaussian density and the second from partial integration. \begin{fact} For any $\delta > 0$ and $\mu$ as defined by \eref{eq:defmu}, $\mu$ is less peaked than $\gamma$. \end{fact} \begin{fact} Let $f, g$ be distributions on $\R^k$ with $f \preceq g$.
-Then for any semi-norm $\phi:\R^k \rgta \R$, $\ex_f[\phi(x)] \geq \ex_g[\phi(x)]$. \end{fact} \begin{proof} Observe that for any $t > 0$, $\{x: \phi(x) \leq t\}$ is convex.
-Let random variables $X \lfta f$, $Y \lfta g$.
-Then, by partial integration, $\ex[\phi(X)] = \int_0^\infty \phi'(t) \pr[ \phi(X) > t] dt \geq \int_0^\infty \phi'(t) \pr[\phi(Y)> t] dt = \ex[\phi(Y)]$. \end{proof} The above statements give us a way to compare the expectations of $\mu$ and $\gamma$ for one-dimensional convex functions.
+The above statements give us a way to compare the expectations of $\mu$ and $\gamma$ for one-dimensional convex functions.
 We would now like to do a similar comparison for the product distributions $\mu^k$ and $\gamma^k$.
-For this we use Kanter's lemma \cite{Kanter77}, which says that the relation $\preceq$ is preserved under tensoring if the individual distributions have the additional property of being {\it unimodal}.
+For this we use Kanter's lemma [\citet{Kanter77}], which says that the relation $\preceq$ is preserved under tensoring if the individual distributions have the additional property of being \textit{unimodal}.

-\begin{definition} A distribution $f$ on $\R^n$ is unimodal if $f$ can be written as an increasing limit of a sequence of distributions each of which is a finite positively weighted sum of uniform distributions on symmetric convex sets. \end{definition}
+\begin{definition} A distribution $f$ on $\mathbb{R}^n$ is unimodal if $f$ can be written as an increasing limit of a sequence of distributions each of which is a finite positively weighted sum of uniform distributions on symmetric convex sets. \end{definition}

-\begin{theorem}[Kanter's Lemma \cite{Kanter77}; cf.~\cite{Ball}] Let $\mu_1,\mu_2$ be symmetric distributions on $\R^n$ with $\mu_1 \preceq \mu_2$ and let $\nu$ be a unimodal distribution on $\R^m$.
-Then, the product distributions $\mu_1 \times \nu$, $\mu_2 \times \nu$ on $\R^n \times \R^m$ satisfy $\mu_1 \times \nu \preceq \mu_2 \times \nu$. \end{theorem}
+\begin{theorem}[(Kanter's lemma [\citet{Kanter77}{]}; cf.~\citet{Ball})] Let $\mu_1,\mu_2$ be symmetric distributions on $\mathbb{R}^n$ with $\mu_1 \preceq\mu_2$ and let $\nu$ be a unimodal distribution on $\mathbb{R}^m$.
+Then, the product distributions $\mu_1 \times\nu$, $\mu_2 \times \nu$ on $\mathbb{R}^n \times\mathbb{R}^m$ satisfy $\mu_1 \times\nu \preceq\mu_2 \times\nu$. \end{theorem}